 What They Found

-The review found that HBO2 treatment post-ischemia and reperfusion is useful in ameliorating myocardial IRI.
+The review found that HBO2 treatment post-ischaemia and reperfusion is useful in ameliorating myocardial IRI.
 Preconditioning with HBO2 before reperfusion demonstrated a myocardial protective effect by limiting infarct size.
 This protection may be partly due to stimulating endogenous nitric oxide production, which reduces neutrophil sequestration and improves vascular flow.

 Canadian Relevance